 An external site belongs to an external party such as a customer or a subcontractor.
-External sites can include warehouses in which inventory is stored that is owned by your company or by the customer, and for which your company performs planning.
+External sites can include warehouses in which inventory owned by your company or by the customer is stored, and for which your company performs planning.